 First Published: November 18, 2016

-Expiration Date/Best By: June 2017
+Expiration Date/Best By: April 2020

-This post is the first in a series to get you on the path to helping out.
+This post is one in a series to get you on the path to helping out.
 The contents are a roundup of security training resources, pulled together to help trainers.
-These links are current as of April 2017.
-The links and resources were chosen because of their author’s balanced approach and use of plain language over technical jargon.
+These links are current as of October 2019.
+The links and resources were chosen because of their authors’ balanced approaches and use of plain language over technical jargon.

 The goal of this post is narrow: to provide resources to trainers focused on basic security hygiene, the digital equivalent of doing healthcare by teaching “hand washing.”

-We do not believe that security trainings will fix the political problems in the U.S. and elsewhere, and much advice in these guides depends on the good will of the U.S. government (e.g., legal access to strong encryption).
+We do not believe that security trainings will fix the political problems in the U.S. and elsewhere, and much of the advice in these guides depends on the good will of the U.S. government (e.g., legal access to strong encryption).
 However, we believe that operational security advice and digital security tools are still useful for protecting vulnerable communities from some real dangers they now face.

-It is organized into three sections:
+We’ve organized this guide into three sections: